 5 Consider Multiple Monitors

 Returning to the subject of monitors, it’s definitely worthwhile to consider multiple monitors.
 For many of us who are working from home, one screen simply isn’t enough to be able to work comfortably.
 We usually have to allocate one monitor to video calls, online meetings or general communications with our colleagues, whilst we need another monitor to actually do our work.
 One solution is to purchase a second monitor, laptop or perhaps even a tablet, but then there’s the issue of them cluttering up our workspaces.
 One interesting alternative is a portable monitor, like the Duex Plus from Mobile Pixels.
 This monitor can be attached to your PC, laptop or electronic device, and it is ideal for employees who want to effectively manage their workloads, multi-task with ease, and keep their desks as organized as possible.
+Check out Mobile Pixels on the link below.

 Transitioning To Work-From-Home